ZhangHX-2514/Dataset_Toolbox/README.md

 run `bag_to_image.py`

 ```
-python bag_to_image.py /path/to/your/bagfile.bag /path/to/output/folder
+python3 bag_to_image.py /path/to/your/bagfile.bag /path/to/output/folder
 ```

 run `json_to_npy.py`

 ```
-python json_to_npy.py /path/to/json/folder /path/to/output.npy
+python3 json_to_npy.py /path/to/json/folder /path/to/output.npy
 ```

 ## prophesee-automotive-dataset-toolbox